 - Schools will continue to communicate by email with all staff and families if an individual diagnosed with COVID-19 was on their campus while contagious.

-What is Omaha Public Schools doing to protect students and staff in the 2021-22 school year?
+What is Omaha Public Schools doing to protect staff and students in the 2021-22 school year?

-Can I enroll my student in the Remote Learning Program?
+Can I enroll my student in the Remote Learning Program again?